 If you are more creative and enjoy designing, then perhaps web design is your thing.
-In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is a good software and laptop.
+In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is good software and a laptop.

 4. Social Media Management

-Social media management can be quite rewarding, and more and more organisations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.
+Social media management can be quite rewarding, and more and more organizations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.

 Is Working Remote the Right Option for Me?